sunfish-prj/Service-Ledger/hyperledger/fabric/README.md

 **Utils**

-The directory 'utils' contains the JavaScripts to call the related sh and JS scipts to execute the chaincode functions.
-All the scripts in the directory 'SUNFISH/Service-Ledger/server' should have, hardcoded, the path of the files they used in this folder. (
+The directory 'utils' contains the JavaScripts to call the related SH and JS executing the chaincode functions.
+All the scripts in the directory 'SUNFISH/Service-Ledger/server' should have, hardcoded, the path of the files they used in this folder.
-In example the script *InvokeService.js* has:
+In example the script *InvokeService.js* uses *db_utils* and *hl_utils* has:

         var db_utils = require('../../hyperledger/fabric/utils/dbUtils.js');
         var hl_utils = require('../../hyperledger/fabric/utils/hlUtils.js');